Crystal-Spider/just-vertical-slabs/README.md

   It must be noted that, due to some implementation restrictions, a block can be stonecut only in its main vertical slab.
 To obtain the other vertical slab variants of that block the crafting recipes above must be used.

 ## Downloads
-This is the FORGE verstion, a port to FABRIC is planned but won't happen any time soon.
+This is the FORGE version, a port to FABRIC is planned but won't happen any time soon.
 Downloads are available [here](https://www.curseforge.com/minecraft/mc-mods/just-vertical-slabs/files).

 ## Issues